oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/control-packets-01-individual-packets-18-suback.md

 <!-- transformation-note: left upstream numbering of headings for verification -->
 #### 3.1.18.3 Topic Data{#suback--topic-data}

-In case of “accepted” the value that will be used as topic alias by the gateway when sending PUBLISH packets to the client (not relevant in case of subscriptions to a short topic name or to a topic name which contains wildcard characters).
+In case of "accepted" the value that will be used as topic alias by the gateway when sending PUBLISH packets to the client (not relevant in case of subscriptions to a short topic name or to a topic name which contains wildcard characters).

 <!-- transformation-note: left upstream numbering of headings for verification -->